-The bonds we form with our pets are one of the most precious connections we have.
+The bonds we form with our pets are one of our most precious connections.
 They are our companions.
 Day after day, we share our joy with them, our triumphs, frustration, and pain.
 They are there for us when we need them.
-When they rest their heads in our lap, reminding us that they’re close or when taking them for a walk is the only thing getting us out of the house.
+When they rest their heads in our lap, reminding us that they’re close, or when taking them for a walk is the only thing getting us out of the house.

 Our pets make us happier!
 They also have the power to help us lead more well-adjusted and fulfilling lives.
 For those who rely on their pets for essential emotional support, an ESA approval will let you legally bring your pet anywhere you live or travel.